Credit cards jargon buster

 Your debit card is different from your credit card in that you usually need to have money in your account before you make a purchase or withdraw money, while a credit card grants you a period of credit in which you can pay off the balance.

-This is the maximum number of Unpaid Transaction Fees that can be applied to an account on any given day.
+This is the maximum number of unpaid transaction fees that can be applied to an account on any given day.
 This is currently set at 1.
-This means that although you may have a total of (for example) 10 returned transactions occurring on the same day, only 1 fee will actually be applied.
+This means that although you may have a total of (for example) 10 returned transactions occurring on the same day, you’ll only be charged 1 fee.

 A low rate applied at the beginning of your account that will switch to a higher fixed or variable rate after a set period, usually between three months and a year.
 Make sure you’re aware of when the introductory rate finishes and how much interest you will pay after that.
 You can normally avoid paying any interest on your purchases if you pay off your statement balance in full before the end of the interest-free period.